MartinCote5/RocketElevatorRestApi/README.md

 # Rocket Elevator REST API

-Week 8 - Offering and exposing a service on the Internet
+Week 9 - Consolidation

 ## Name of databases

-`samuellaforme` is the name for both PostgreSQL and MySQL databases hosted on the Codeboxx aws account.
+`MartinCote` is the name for MySQL databases hosted on the Codeboxx aws account.

 ## How to connect to the databases with our service